 - Alternately Pod routable through network, for example:

 - Public Cloud network

-The BIG-IP CIS also supports a cluster mode where Ingress traffic by-passes the Kube-proxy and route traffic directly to the pod.
+The BIG-IP CIS also supports a cluster mode where Ingress traffic bypasses the Kube-proxy and routes traffic directly to the pod.
 This requires that the BIG-IP have the ability to route to the pod.
-This could be by using an overlay network that we support (Flannel VXLAN, or OpenShift VXLAN).
-Leave the kube-proxy intact (no changes to underlying kubernetes infrastructure).
+This could be by using an overlay network that F5 supports (Flannel VXLAN, or OpenShift VXLAN).
+Leave the kube-proxy intact (no changes to underlying Kubernetes infrastructure).

 To provide feedback on Container Ingress Services or this documentation, you can file a GitHub Issue.